-Other key advantages of the inductive approach to research are that it provides researchers ease in the generalization of research findings.
+Another key advantages of the inductive research approach are that it provides researchers ease in the generalization of research findings.

 The main advantages of deductive reasoning are that it helps you in defining the causal relationship between two or more variables of the study.

-from the above article, it has been summarised that the deductive approach is completely opposite to the inductive research approach.
-Another fact which has been found is that in deductive approach is utilized for testing theory and the inductive approach is mainly concerned with the formulation of a new hypothesis.
+from the above article, it has been summarised that the deductive approach is the opposite of the inductive research approach.
+Another fact that has been found is that in deductive approach is utilized for testing theory and the inductive approach is mainly concerned with the formulation of a new hypothesis.